ekrauser/QRconvert/README.md

 qrconvert-termZPL.py - same thing again, but used to test how to send output directly to a zebra printer via zpl another test

+qrconvert-name-termZPL.py - mess of testing

-qrconvert-name-termZPL.py - final product for now
+qrconvert-final.py - the finished product (for now)
   1. asks for printer name (you can scan the existing qr code on the printer)
   2. asks for printer serial number (you can scan the barcode on the bottom of the printer)
   3. asks for printer bt mac address (you can scan the other barcode on the bottom of the printer)